 Motor Horsepower and CFM Rating

 The motor horsepower and CFM rating of your ash vacuum can be an indicator of the vacuum’s suction power.
-Generally, you can expect that vacuums with higher horsepower and CFM ratings will have stronger suction.
+Generally, you can expect vacuums with higher horsepower and CFM ratings to have stronger suction.
 Then again, you may have to test the vacuum to truly vet its suction power.

 Tank Capacity

-If you intend to use your vacuum cleaner for domestic cleaning only, then most tank capacities should work for you.
+If you only intend to use your vacuum cleaner for domestic cleaning, then most tank capacities should work for you.
 But if you’ll use your vacuum for work, go for vacuums 4-5 gallons or higher.